 Deaf education

 When a school teacher for deaf students in Kanagawa read Takahide Ezoe’s book, she took the opportunity to participate in an intensive course at our institute.
-This led to our cooperation with deaf schools in Japan.
+This led to the start of our cooperation with deaf schools throughout Japan.

 After a series of practice evaluations, the Ezoe Method has been considered very effective for deaf students, which has attracted a lot of attention from professors in the field of deaf education.